chrisy/ptptest/README.md

 # The protocol.

-This protocol is entirely UDP based and tries to keep every message within the size of the de facto MTU of the general internet, 1500 bytes, to limit fragmentation.
-To further ameliorate common MTU issues, for example as a result of PPPoE encapsulation, we limit our packet sizes to 1400 bytes.
+This protocol is entirely UDP based and will refuse to send any message larger than 1400 bytes.
+This size is chosen because the de-facto MTU of the general Internet is 1500 bytes.
+Overhead from tunneled access providers, such as those which use PPPoE, reduces this.

 UDP is considered unreliable and packet fragmentation would only increase the chances of data loss.

 ## Header.